Special Experience

 When the session is over, guests can relax and unwind with freshly-brewed matcha tea and seasonal confectionery.
 The tea is sourced from Yamamoto Jinjiro, centuries-old tea shop in Uji, near Kyoto.
 The tea is grown using the honzu method, which has endured for about 400 years and requires each leaf to be picked by hand.
 Honzu tea is characterised by its strong flavour and lack of bitterness.

-Participants can enjoy the afterglow of the session over tea as they share their impressions of the fragrances and each other’s poems.
+Participants can enjoy the afterglow of the session over tea as they share their impressions of the fragrances and the Genji-ko ceremony.
 Guests are also welcome to return to the garden for another stroll.

 The natural fragrances of the garden may become more apparent after one has honed their sense of smell.
 It is one example of the way in which Ryushi Mishina hopes to use kodo to make everyday life more enjoyable.
 Through such careful concentration on one sense, the flow of time can be interrupted, then perhaps restarted with greater intentionality than before.